Experience-Monks/jam3-lesson-project-structure/README.md

 <a name="node_modules"></a>
 ##node_modules

-This is where npm installs it's packages, you shouldn't have to worry about this folder.
+This is where npm installs it's packages and its contents are managed by npm.
+You shouldn't have to worry about this folder.

 <a name="raw-assets"></a>
 ##raw-assets